JeffersonLab/phaser-client/README.md

 ---

 ## Overview
 This application provides an interface for operators to control the RF Phaser server.
 The server provides a means to optimize RF cavity phase angle in order to maximize the amount of energy to the accelerator beam, while minimizing energy spread.
+See [docs](https://github.com/JeffersonLab/phaser-client/tree/main/doc).

 ## Configure
 The app expects two configuration files: